TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailcap.rst

    as a list of dictionaries, but it shouldn't be necessary to know the details of this representation.

-   The information is derived from all of the mailcap files found on the system.
+   The information is derived kutoka all of the mailcap files found on the system.
    Settings in the user's mailcap file :file:`$HOME/.mailcap` will override settings in the system mailcap files :file:`/etc/mailcap`, :file:`/usr/etc/mailcap`, and :file:`/usr/local/etc/mailcap`.

 An example usage::

-   >>> import mailcap
+   >>> agiza mailcap
    >>> d = mailcap.getcaps()
    >>> mailcap.findmatch(d, 'video/mpeg', filename='tmp1223')
    ('xmpeg tmp1223', {'view': 'xmpeg %s'})